 The world of the Amazon marketplace is everchanging.
 This idea has been a common theme on Amazing FBA since getting off the ground in July 2015.
 The best strategies for making money by selling on Amazon in 2015 weren’t the best strategies for 2016, 2016’s strategies didn’t work in 2017, and 2017’s strategies won’t be effective in 2018.
 From 2013 to 2015 the sentiment was that a seller could buy almost anything wholesale from China and turn a profit selling it on Amazon.
 In 2016 the market changed.
 Competition had driven down prices and no longer could sellers easily find a vacuum and fill a product void with ready-made products from Chinese wholesalers.
 The focus for successful Amazon retailers had shifted from merely getting products on the marketplace to building brands.
 SEO had become more critical than ever.

 In my conversation with Chris Rawlings earlier this month we learned that the X-Factor for him when it came to getting his Amazon business off the ground was his ability to design differentiated spinal health products using CAD.
 The factor that drove Ashley’s early success was his background in engineering; aerospace, automotive, pharmaceutical, oil & gas, if it can kill you without proper engineering, he’s had his hands in it.
 So when it came to the product development cycle, things like CE marking and third-party safety checks were second nature.
-In fact, Ashley had experience in contractual, commercial, sourcing, purchasing and design.
+In fact, Ashley had experience in contractual, commercial, sourcing, purchasing, design and running small businesses as he had done with his families’ car repair garage in Barry South Wales.
 There was no learning curve.
 Everyone with a future in this business has an unfair market advantage that they can gain.
 The key to entrepreneurial success is identifying and exploiting the abilities or resources available to you that can give you an unfair advantage as well.

 One year and eight months.
 That’s how long Ashley has been selling in the Amazon Marketplace.
 He hasn’t quite reached the point where he can quit his job and sit on a beach selling products in the virtual space, but he has been able to scale back his day-job hours to a part-time workload as he attempts to scale his Amazon business.